jeremiah-baclig/cypressPOC/README.md

 # Automation Project

+I used [Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) and TypeScript for this project.

+>Reason being, we can use this as a reference for other automation projects, and also for me to explore a different framework to really understand the benefits and drawbacks of our current approach.

+I set this up to run in a CI/CD pipeline using [Github Actions](https://github.com/jeremiah-baclig/cypressPOC/actions).
+Every push to main should trigger this flow.

+---

 ### Criteria
 Select a UI and a API site to test from: https://ultimateqa.com/dummy-automation-websites/
 - [SauceDemo.com (Web UI)](https://www.saucedemo.com/)